-Employees may not own or have a financial interest in any entity or organization that provides or seeks to provide goods or services to the Company (excluding a de minimis interest in the securities of a publicly traded entity) unless they have disclosed this and received the required approvals.
-Financial or ownership interests include, but are not limited to, significant investments, loans, or any other interest that may yield, directly or indirectly, a monetary or material benefit.
+Employees, their household members, and their dependents may not own or have a financial interest in any entity or organization that provides or seeks to provide goods or services to the Company (excluding a de minimis interest in the securities of a publicly traded entity) unless they have disclosed this and received the required approvals.
+Financial or ownership interests include, but are not limited to, employment, significant investments, loans, or any other interest that may yield, directly or indirectly, a monetary or material benefit.